 Breakfast is particularly impressive at The Rose.
 There’s a relaxed vibe in the morning, with magazine and papers piled high and the menu chalked on a blackboard.
 Vegetarians can fill up on roast Swiss brown mushrooms, oregano, goats cheese and toast, while the Nordically inclined can opt for the Scandi breakfast plate – smoked salmon with avocado, egg, dill, whipped cream cheese and toast.
 The signature dish is Scotch Woodcock – scrambled egg and gentleman’s relish on sourdough.
 Most importantly the restaurant passes the morning coffee test, with punchy Climpson & Sons coffee and properly made flat whites.

-Green Rooms, London – £50 per night
+Green Rooms, London – from £50 per night

 After a ‘rough luxe’ revamp, the old offices of the North Metropolitan Electric Power Supply Company in gritty Wood Green are now a hip budget hotel and restaurant, Green Rooms.
 A social enterprise, it offers affordable accommodation for visiting creatives (other guests are also welcome, at higher rates).